yuzhou2/swagger-doclet/README.md

 	<tr><td>-requiredParamsTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether operation parameters are required.
 The default list contains requiredParams.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-optionalParamsTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether operation parameters are optional.
-The default list contains optionalParamsTags.
+The default list contains optionalParams.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-csvParamsTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether operation parameters are csv/multi valued.
 The default list contains csvParams.
+NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

+	<tr><td>-requiredFieldTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether model fields are required.
+The default list contains required and requiredField.
+NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

+	<tr><td>-optionalFieldTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether model fields are optional.
+The default list contains optional and optionalField.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 </table>